buildtesters/buildtest/README.md

 - [script-v1.0](https://buildtesters.github.io/buildtest/docs/script-v1.html): Script sub-schema version 1.0 using ``type: script``
 - [settings](https://buildtesters.github.io/buildtest/docs/settings.html): This schema defines the content of buildtest settings file to configure buildtest.

-The schemas are published at https://github.com/buildtesters/buildtest/tree/gh-pages/schemas
+The schemas are published at [https://github.com/buildtesters/buildtest/tree/gh-pages/schemas](https://github.com/buildtesters/buildtest/tree/gh-pages/schemas)

 ## What is a schema?

-A schema defines the structure of how to write and validate a JSON file.
-Since, python can load YAML and JSON files we write our Buildspecs in YAML and validate them with a schema file that is in json.
+A [JSON-Schema](https://json-schema.org/) is used to annotate and validate JSON documents.
+We write schemas in JSON and validate our Buildspecs

-We make use of [python-jsonschema](https://python-jsonschema.readthedocs.io/en/stable/) to validate a Buildspec (YAML) with one of the schema file.
+(YAML) with one of the JSON Schemas.
+We make use of [python-jsonschema](https://python-jsonschema.readthedocs.io/en/stable/) to validate a Buildspec (YAML).

 ## Resources